repoze/repoze.component/docs/adapter.rst

 - We use the object's class.

+- We use the value ``None``.

-Thus our "requires" argument for this particular object is ``['i', 'c', 'b', 'a', 'hello', C]``.
+Thus our "requires" argument for this particular object is ``['i', 'c', 'b', 'a', 'hello', C, None]``.
 Every object supplied as a "requires" argument to either the ``resolve`` or ``adapt`` method of a component registry has its requires values computed this way.
 We then find a component based on the set of requires arguments passed in ala :ref:`lookup_ordering`.

 Comparing :mod:`repoze.component` to :term:`zope.component`